onema/kt-robots/README.md

 ![killer-robots](images/killerRobots.jpg)

 For the boss level, your opponent is every other team!
-Submit your Robot ARN to final showdown and see how well it fares.
+Submit your robot ARN and see how well it fares.

 **May the odds be ever in your favor!**
 </details>